-- (a) The individual meters shall be tested at nominal voltage at unity power factor; poly-phase meters shall be submitted to an additional test at single-phase load but with balanced poly-phase voltages applied to the voltage circuits. - (b) The test may be carried out by a short-time test method or by a method with the meter energized continuously.
-The test performed with the meter energized continuously shall be carried out for a period to reach a resolution of 0.1 %.
+- (a) The individual meters are tested at nominal voltage at unity power factor; poly-phase meters are submitted to an additional test at single-phase load but with balanced polyphase voltages applied to the voltage circuits. - (b) The test may be carried out by a short-time test method or by a method with the meter energized continuously.
+The test performed with the meter energized continuously is to be carried out for a period to reach a constant 4 kWh per test cycle with a resolution of 0.1 %.